 "A lot of them are nervous or scared and there are applications on the iPad that show them what certain things are or the sounds they make.
 If someone was getting an MRI scan it would tell them all about it so they could get comfortable before they see it in real life."

-Holly who is ten years of age said she was able to play monopoly on the iPad during her Peripherally inserted central catheter procedure.
+Holly, 10, said she was able to play Monopoly on the iPad during her peripherally-inserted central catheter procedure.

-Tremains Rentals general manager, Suz Hall said, when Ms Cheyne told her about the iPads going missing they were happy to show their support.
+Tremains Rentals general manager, Suz Hall said when Ms Cheyne told her about the iPads going missing the company was happy to show support.

-"We decided they were important to replace so we donated two iPads to the ward."
+"We decided they were important to replace, so we donated two iPads to the ward," Ms Hall said.

-Ms McCullough said the support had been amazing as another family and Harvey Norman had also donated an iPad to the ward.
+Ms McCullough said the support had been amazing as another family and retailer Harvey Norman each donated an iPad.

-At one stage the children's ward only had one iPad in circulation between 26 people so the children often had to queue or wait there turn .
+At one stage the ward had only one iPad in circulation among 26 people, so the children often had to queue or wait their turn.

-Ms McCullough was extremely grateful and happy that they now had four iPads in the ward to keep children entertained during their time in hospital.
+Ms McCullough was extremely grateful and happy the ward now had four iPads to keep children entertained.